Nolan Arenado Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The Angels' 3.91 team ERA ranks 11th across all league pitching staffs.
+- The Angels have the 11th-ranked team ERA across all league pitching staffs (3.82).

-- Angels pitchers combine to surrender 28 home runs (one per game), the ninth-fewest in the league.
+- The Angels allow the seventh-fewest home runs in baseball (28 total, 0.9 per game).

-- Sandoval (2-1) gets the starting nod for the Angels in his sixth start of the season.
-He's put together a 3.16 ERA in 25 2/3 innings pitched, with 20 strikeouts.
+- Ohtani makes the start for the Angels, his fifth of the season.
+He is 4-0 with a 1.85 ERA and 46 strikeouts through 34 2/3 innings pitched.

-- In his last appearance on Thursday against the Oakland Athletics, the left-hander threw seven innings, giving up two earned runs while surrendering six hits.
+- The right-hander last appeared in relief on Thursday, when he tossed six innings against the Oakland Athletics, allowing five earned runs while giving up three hits.

-- The 26-year-old has amassed an ERA of 3.16, with 7 strikeouts per nine innings, in five games this season.
-Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.